JuliaTelecom/Rifyfi.jl/README.md

 -   Define the value of the impairments parameters with scenario file, for example a scenario file is propose with 6 transmitters and 5% of similarity between Impairments.

+Please if you have any question don't hesitate to contacte me : alice.chillet@irisa.fr